minvws/nl-kat-coordination/docs/source/introduction/makeyourown.rst

 boefje.json
 ***********

-boefje.json is the definition of the boefje, with its position in the data model, the associated normalizer, the objects and the findings that the combination of boefje and normalizer can deliver.
+boefje.json is the definition of the boefje, with its position in the data model, the associated normalizer, the object-types and the findings that the combination of boefje and normalizer can deliver.

-The objects associated with this boefje are IPAddressV4, IPAddressV6, Finding, CVEFindingType.
-This boefje consumes IP addresses and produces findings about the open ports, supplemented by the information about these ports.

-Shodan comes with an API key, which you can add in the web interface.
+An example:

 .. code-block:: json